PierreIsCoding/sdiy/Spark/README.md

 The files for building and sourcing this project are in this folder.
 See
 - Spark_Schematic.pdf; as reference.
 - Spark_Part_List.xlsx; for sourcing your parts.
-- ibom.html; download is file and open it with your browser.
+- [iBom](https://htmlpreview.github.io/?https://github.com/PierreIsCoding/sdiy/blob/main/Spark/ibom.html); open the link or download is file and open it with your browser.
 It is ideal for placing the components.
 - Spacer_11mm.stl; For 3D-printing a spacer between the two PCB's.
 I used a 2mm wood screws to mount it.

 ## Calibrating the rate knob.